Powerlearnproject/se-day1-assignment-ferouzewere/README.md

 - It makes it easier for clients to get relevant results from the first prompt.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-Vagues prompt: "Everything about a dog"
+Vague prompt: "Everything about a dog"
 Improved prompt: "Describe dog breeds and their corresponding physical traits"